estebanlm/MUDClient/README.md

 ##License
 For now, license is [GPL3](LICENSE.txt) (but I'm just starting to play with is so there is no much to see)

+# Install
+MUDClient is early development, but you can install and play with it:

+    wget -O- get.pharo.org/50+vm | bash
+    ./pharo Pharo.image eval --save "
+    Metacello new
+      repository: 'github://estebanlm/MUDClient/mc';
+      baseline: 'MUDClient';
+      load.
+    MUDConsole open."
+    ./pharo-ui Pharo.image &